erostefano/fatigueAnalysis.js/README.md

 - ![eyes-closed.png](assets%2Feyes-closed.png) – Image of eyes closed.
 - ![yawning.png](assets%2Fyawning.png) – Image of yawning.

+The application is stored [index.html](application%2Findex.html) and can be run simply by opening it in a browser.

+**Note:**: Since the model and the application do not perform well, there was no deployment.

 ## Operation

 - Explain why the images of one person are enough (tailored, fast release)